junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam simply tells her, "I'm sure you two are going to have so much to chat about."

-Charlie starts asking about other temporary ghosting residents in the bunker and Sam tries his best to give a brief introduction of everyone for her before they arrive.
+Charlie starts asking about other temporary ghosting residents in the bunker, and Sam tries his best to give a brief introduction of everyone for her before they arrive.

-Dean zooms out again, finding his mind wandering all the way back to the moment Cas yell over the demon shrieks and stare at him so desperately as if looking directly into his soul.
+Dean zooms out again, finding his mind wandering all the way back to the moment Cas yelled over the demon shrieks and stared at him so desperately as if looking directly into his soul.

 *Come to me.
 Possess me.
 I'm okay with it!*